MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-rich-activation.md

 ### Get rich activation event arguments

 Once activated, an app must retrieve its activation event arguments.
-In this example, an unpackaged app calls an AppLifecycle API to get the event args for the activation event.
+In this example, an unpackaged app calls the [AppInstance.GetActivatedEventArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs) method to get the event args for the activation event and then uses the [AppActivationArguments.Kind](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appactivationarguments.kind) property to retrieve the event args for different types of activations.

 > [!NOTE]
 > Win32 apps typically get command-line arguments very early their `WinMain` method.
 Similarly, these apps should call [AppInstance.GetActivatedEventArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs) in the same place where they previously would have used the supplied the `lpCmdLine` parameter or called `GetCommandLineW`.